gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 Recipients should be able to identify the sender immediately.

-You can configure the sender name and sending email address in Project settings → Sending setup.
+You can configure the sender name and sending email address in **Project settings → Sending setup**.

 Use a sender name and address that are: